 During school holidays parents feel like taxi drivers and ATMs.
-Here are 10 ideas that will not break the bank and all happen in Lane Cove.
+Here are 10 ideas that will not break the bank and all happen in or near to Lane Cove.

 Visual Technology at the Lane Cove Library

 The Visual Literacy Collection is now available at Lane Cove Library!
 The collection provides access to technology kits, which can be borrowed for up to three weeks.
 The collection includes codable technology such as Makey Makey’s, Ozobots and Micro:bit Go’s as well as retro gaming consoles, including Atari and Nintendo.

 Lego Mania Home HQ Artarmon

 Come and let your imagination run wild in Home HQ Artarmon’s LEGO pit these school holidays!